Climate change in Indiana

 Climate change in Indiana encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Indiana.
+The annual mean temperature in Indiana has increased 1.2 °F (0.67 °C) since 1895.
+According to the United States Environmental Protection Agency (EPA) "Northern Indiana has warmed more than Southern Indiana".

-According to the United States Environmental Protection Agency, "Indiana's climate is changing.
-Most of the state has warmed about one degree (F) in the last century.
-Floods are becoming more frequent, and ice cover on the Great Lakes is forming later or melting sooner.
-In the coming decades, the state will have more extremely hot days, which may harm public health in urban areas and corn harvests in rural areas".
-In May 2019, The Kansas City Star noted that although it was not yet possible to say whether climate change was contributing to the increasing number of tornadoes in the region, "the band of states in the central United States ... that each spring are ravaged by hundreds of tornadoes — is not disappearing.
-But it seems to be expanding", resulting in a higher frequency of tornadoes in states including Indiana.
+Effects of climate change in Indiana

-Indiana is one of the ten states that produce half of all greenhouse gas emissions in the US.
+Temperature

-Environmental impacts
+Average temperatures in Indiana are expected to change and are projected to increase more than 5 °F (2.78 °C) by 2050.
+The number of extreme cold days is expected to decreased with the warming of the earth.
+Changes in temperature in Indiana have affected nighttime lows and the date of the first hard freeze.

-Heavy precipitation and flooding
+Precipitation

-"Changing the climate is likely to increase the frequency of floods in Indiana.
+According to the EPA "Changing the climate is likely to increase the frequency of floods in Indiana.
 Over the last half century, average annual precipitation in most of the Midwest has increased by 5 to 10 percent.
 But rainfall during the four wettest days of the year has increased about 35 percent, and the amount of water flowing in most streams during the worst flood of the year has increased by more than 20 percent.
 During the next century, spring rainfall and average precipitation are likely to increase, and severe rainstorms are likely to intensify.
 Each of these factors will tend to further increase the risk of flooding".

 Ohio River

-"Flooding occasionally threatens both navigation and riverfront communities, and greater river flows could increase these threats.
+According to the EPA "Flooding occasionally threatens both navigation and riverfront communities, and greater river flows could increase these threats.
 In 2011, a combination of heavy rainfall and melting snow caused flooding along the Ohio and Wabash rivers in Southern Indiana and closed the lower Ohio River to navigation.
 Although springtime in Indiana is likely to be wetter, summer droughts are likely to be more severe.
 Higher evaporation and lower summer rainfall are likely to reduce river flows.
 The drought of 2005 caused portions of the lower Ohio River to be closed to commercial navigation, which delayed shipments of crops and other products to and from upstream states like Indiana.
 In 2012, a drought caused navigation restrictions on the lower Mississippi River, which cost the region more than $275 million".